What is the problem People’s Theatre Project is working to address?

 What does this look like in practice?
 What programs do you offer?

-We transform and enrich the spaces where young people already are by partnering with K-12 District 6 schools and our community partners.
+We transform and enrich the spaces where young people already are by partnering with local K-12 schools and our community partners.
 There, we offer academic year long theatre-based curriculum in weekly sessions that lead participants through experiential learning projects.
-After school and on weekends, we offer free of charge Public Programs at our Studio Space at 5030 Broadway that allow us to go deeper into the creative work with our participants and be a constant ongoing presence in their lives.
+After school and on weekends, we operate the PTP Academy at our Studio Space at 5030 Broadway that allow us to go deeper into the creative work with our participants and be a constant ongoing presence in their lives.

-How do the school programs and public programs connect?
+How do the school and academy programs connect?

-Our school, community, and public programs are all part of our programmatic continuum with a curriculum progression that encourages participation from year to year.
+Our school, and academy programs are all part of our programmatic continuum with a curriculum progression that encourages participation from year to year.
 Students who are introduced to People’s Theatre Project in a school environment often have the opportunity to continue the following school year.
-Those students who have responded well to the work are nominated to join the Public Programs.
-At the end of each year, participants from all of our programs come together for our annual showcase called The People Storm The Palace.
-During this event, we celebrate our community by presenting selected works from our school partnerships, community partnerships, and public programs.
+Those students who have responded well to the work are invited to apply for the PTP Academy.